 Since suffix combinability is not taught at school and all linguistic theories assume that a morphological derivation always starts with a root/stem, depending on the theory, the only plausible explanation why native speakers of English and Polish successfully accomplished a task they should not be able to solve is that they had extracted and subconsciously memorized adjacent suffixes in terms of bigrams3 and trigrams, during language acquisition (cf. the training of ChatGPT).
 Further support to the conclusion that adjacent derivational and inflectional suffixes should be treated together provides Polish diminutive morphology.
-Polish, like the other Slavic languages (Manova 2015a), derives second-grade diminutives the forms of which contain a sequence of two adjacent diminutive suffixes, bolded in the following example : dom 'house' \rightarrow DIM1 dom-ek 'small house' \rightarrow DIM2 dom-ecz-ek 'very small house'.
-Table 3 presents the combinability of the nominal diminutive suffixes Polish.
-The selection of the second diminutive suffix entirely depends on the phonological in make-up of the first diminutive suffix: a DIM1 suffix in -C is always followed by a DIM2 suffix in -C, a DIM1 suffix in -a is always followed by a DIM2 suffix in -a, and a DIM1 suffix in -o is always followed by a DIM2 suffix in -o, see Table 3.
-For the sake of completeness, both -a and -o are inflection.
-The selection of the DIM1 suffix is also form-driven in all but one case, the unproductive
+Polish, like the other Slavic languages (Manova 2015a), derives second-grade diminutives the forms of which contain a sequence of two adjacent diminutive suffixes, bolded in the following example: dom 'house' \rightarrow DIM1 dom-ek 'small house' \rightarrow DIM2 dom-ecz-ek 'very small house'.
+Table 3 presents the combinability of the nominal diminutive suffixes in Polish.
+The selection of the second diminutive suffix entirely depends on the phonological make-up of the first diminutive suffix: a DIM1 suffix in -C is always followed by a DIM2 suffix in -a is always followed by a DIM2 suffix in -a, and a DIM1 suffix in -a is always followed by a DIM2 suffix in -a, see Table 3.
+For the sake of completeness, both -a and -a are inflection.
+The selection of the DIM1 suffix is also form-driven in all but one case, the unproductive class of the feminine-gender nouns in -C selects DIM1 suffix based not on phonology but on gender, see "Nouns in -C" in Table 3.
+(In Polish, nouns ending in -a are feminine by default.)